 Preheat the oven to 350° and grease a pie plate or 8x11 pan with ghee or coconut oil.
 Set aside.

-In a large bowl combine almond flour, tapioca flour, gelatin, coconut sugar, cinnamon, salt, and baking soda.
+In a large bowl combine almond flour, coconut flour, gelatin, coconut sugar, cinnamon, pumpkin spice, salt, and baking soda.
 Stir until well mixed.
-Add in the eggs and melted ghee and stir until combined.
-The dough should be able to be formed into a ball.
-It may be a little sticky, but workable.
+Add in the pumpkin and melted ghee and stir until combined.
+The dough should be firm and easy to work with.

 Make the filling.
-In a small bowl, combine the ghee, coconut sugar, cinnamon and vanilla.
+In a small bowl, combine the ghee, coconut sugar, cinnamon, pumpkin spice and vanilla.
 Mix until smooth and gently spread it on the rolled out dough leaving 1/2 inch from each side plain.

 Carefully roll the dough the long way (so the roll is 14 inches long) and use the parchment paper to help pull it up and roll it tight.
 Once rolled, but 1/2 off each end and discard.
 Cut the roll into 8ths.
 I do this by cutting it in half, and then cutting each half in fourths.